opendocsg/slw-judgments-backfill/2005_SGHC_159/report.md

  holding that a partnership is proved by the receipt of a share of profits, unless it is rebutted by something else; but taking all the circumstances together, not attaching undue weight to any of them, but drawing an inference from the whole.

-This approach was followed in _Chua Ka Seng v Boonchai Sompolpong_ [1993] 1 SLR 482, in which the Court of Appeal held that although the respondent in that case was a “salaried partner” remunerated by a 20% share of the net profits of the firm, he nonetheless had no rights of equity participation in the firm and was not a partner in the true sense of the word.
+This approach was followed in _Chua Ka Seng v Boonchai Sompolpong_ <span class="citation">[1993] 1 SLR 482</span>, in which the Court of Appeal held that although the respondent in that case was a “salaried partner” remunerated by a 20% share of the net profits of the firm, he nonetheless had no rights of equity participation in the firm and was not a partner in the true sense of the word.

 45     It was undisputed that ML is a “salaried partner” of the firm.
 However, as noted by Megarry J in _Stekel v Ellice_ [1973] 1 WLR 191 at 199, it is “impossible to say that as a matter of law a salaried partner is or is not necessarily a partner in the true sense”.
 Whether or not he is a true partner depends on the “substance of the relationship between the parties”, rather than “any mere label attached to that relationship” ( _ibid_ ).